TandoorRecipes/recipes/docs/features/external_recipes.md

 ```
       - ./externalfiles:/opt/recipes/externalfiles
 ```
-to your docker-compose.yml file under the web_recipes > volumes section.
-This will create a folder in your docker directory named `externalfiles` under which you can store external pdfs (you could of course store them anywhere, just change `./externalfiles` to your preferred location). save and restart your docker container.
+to your docker-compose.yml file under the `web_recipes >> volumes` section.
+This will create a folder in your docker directory named `externalfiles` under which you could choose to store external pdfs (you could of course store them anywhere, just change `./externalfiles` to your preferred location). save the docker-compose.yml and restart your docker container.

 ### Dropbox